jablo/cablesim/README.md

 - [2013-03-12 DONE] Add device "signatures" (ie. option 43 etc.) so we can mimic the DHCP client packets sent by the different manufacturers' devices.
+- [2013-03-14 DONE] Make it possible to have different DHCP, TFTP, ToD etc. protocol modules to simulate different device behaviours, even faulty devices.
+- [2013-03-14 DONE - dhcp only] Make it possible to build a multifunction cable modem device by combining
+   - Cable modem DHCP + TFTP + ToD simulator
+   - DHCP + TFTP simulator for an embedded MTA or SIP device
+   - DHCP simulator for an embedded CPE device (router)
 - Write TFTP and ToD state machine modules, each with a "fail" and "complete" call-outs
 - Combine the DHCP, TFTP and ToD modules into a much more complete cable modem simulator.
-- Make it possible to build a multifunction cable modem device by combining
-   - Cable modem
-   - DHCP + TFTP + ToD simulator
-   - DHCP + TFTP simulator for an embedded MTA or SIP device
-   - DHCP simulator for an embedded CPE device (router)

 Ideas boiling up:
 - On-demand service: ReSTful web service interface to create a device on-demand and